 The opportunity for advanced standing is available to LPNs.
-By challenging NUR 101, or both NUR 101 and NUR 105, the candidate avoids much of the competition for entry into the program and enters when normal attrition may make a seat available.
-Eight and onehalf credits are granted to the student for successfully completing the challenge of NUR 101, and 17 credits are granted if NUR 101 and NUR 105 are successfully challenged.
+By challenging NUR 101, the candidate avoids much of the competition for entry into the program and enters when normal attrition may make a seat available.
+Eight and one-half credits are granted to the student for successfully completing the challenge of NUR 101.
 Application at Nassau Community College is made as a liberal arts student.
-Once the challenge is completed and the candidate is ready to enter a Nursing course, the Nursing Department will process a Change of Area to Nursing.
+Once the challenge is completed and the candidate is ready to enter a Nursing course, the Nursing Department will process a Change of Program to Nursing.
 In the meantime, the candidate is a Liberal Arts student and should pursue the liberal arts and science pre and corequisites required in the Nursing Program.
 At least 33 credits, including those for Nursing, must be taken at Nassau Community College.
 Information on the challenge process may be obtained at Advanced Standing Information Sessions.

-Change of Area/Transfer:
+Change of Program/Transfer: